andreinitescu/XFItemsControl/README.md

 ## Some things I'd like to share

 1. It would make more sense if `ItemsControl` derived from Xamarin Form's built-in class `ItemsView` https://developer.xamarin.com/api/type/Xamarin.Forms.ItemsView%3CTVisual%3E/ since `ItemsView` already has `ItemsSource` and `ItemTemplate` properties.
-I couldn't do this because `ItemsView`, albeit a public class, has an internal constructor!
+I couldn't do this because `ItemsView` has an internal constructor!

 2. If you run the sample, you will see an issue with the demo main page.
 On Android, the `ItemsControl` overflows the lower StackPanel.
 This looks to be a problem because of `Grid` which still has issues in Xamarin Forms.
 On iOS it's worse, the `ItemsControl` completely takes the whole `Grid`.
 I put a BackgroundColor on the StackLayout created implicitly by the ItemsControl https://github.com/andreinitescu/XFItemsControl/blob/master/XFItemsControl/XFItemsControl/ItemsControl.cs#L55 and I could see how the items inside the StackLayout overflow it!
 I haven't tried it yet on a real iOS device but it doesn't look like a simulator issue.